 • Duration: 8 Weeks

-PRINCE2® 7 Foundation in Project Management
+PRINCE2® Project Management Foundation (Version 7)

 Introduction to project management based on PRINCE2® (approx. 1 day)